mikecurran09/CF_SQL_Rockbuster_Analysis/README.md

 PostgreSQL's open-source course data is accessible [here](https://www.postgresqltutorial.com/wp-content/uploads/2019/05/dvdrental.zip).

 ## Results
-With most clients in Asia, this area was chosen to launch online movie renting.
+With most clients in India & China, this area was chosen to launch online movie renting.
 There was no apparent pattern in the movie portfolio's profitability, therefore it was advised to utilize the best-performing licenses online.